 To me, the most compelling reason why we (and other similarly rural states in the West) had such low infection and death rates is because we have a very low population density and a larger percentage of our population lives self-reliantly.
 We also don’t have a lot of traffic exchange from outside of the state.
 In fact (as if to confirm my theory), those communities in our state that DO have a lot of interstate traffic exchange (Morgantown, the Eastern Panhandle, and the northern Panhandle) were the first areas of our state to record Coronavirus infections.
 It is the rural nature of our lives and state that keeps us in good company with other rural states, like Alaska, Wyoming, Montana, and North Dakota.
 Perhaps people should consider those lifestyle virtues and benefits when they compare the quality of our lives with those of the urban-dwellers in New York City, San Francisco, and Chicago.

 As I noted above, we still don’t know if our Farmers Market will open this year and, if so, how the rules will change.
 That latter issue concerns me.
 We were asked at the outset of the lockdown if we would agree to participate in a “virtual farmers market.”
 Some of our newer vendors wanted to join forces with other Eastern WV Farmers Markets in Keyser, Franklin, and Hardy County to list our products on a Facebook page which shoppers could select from on-line and we could appear together at the Farmers Market site for one hour of pick-up and pay drive-through service.
 Whether or not we would be paid is the biggest concern we have about this system.
 If the shopper does not “purchase” their goods up front, we have no guaranty of a sale on the designated pick-up date.
+That would result in harvested food not being claimed and going to waste.
 However, many of our typical Farmers Market customer purchases are “impulse buys,” which we would lose if customers have to buy what they want up front.
 With our relatively small garden (we are not a commercial grower), we also have difficulties knowing how much of any particular vegetable we will be able to pick for sale at the Farmers Market, so we may not be able to fill a consumer’s advance purchase.

 It is changes like this that concern me most about how our society will change as a result of the Coronavirus.
 We simply fail to think about the sacrifices we must concede in the zeal to change how our society functions.
 Most often, it is the “old ways” and “old values” that suffer most from them.
 Regardless of what the powerful people decide, you can rest assured that we will strive to preserve our most sacred and traditional lifestyle practices and values.
 That’s the core of our mission here at Peeper Pond Farm.
 How much of the life you enjoy are you willing to sacrifice for a virus that may never (and most likely will never) go away?